-Mass production as well as mass consumption have come to an end at the end of 20th century.
+Mass production, as well as mass consumption, have come to an end at the end of the 20th century.
 People suddenly realize a city is still the aggregate of the buildings and context at different times.
-Old buildings especially have historic value and importance.
+Old buildings especially have historical value and importance.

 Since the “Government Art Exhibition” was first held in Chiayi in 1938, Chiayi has been known as the city of Paintings.
 Chiayi Art Museum, the renovation of the building of a Branch of the Taiwan Tobacco & Liquor Corporation, plays a role to restore the reputation of an art city.
 Based on creating an art city landscape, they replanned the traffic flow and connection with the square to present a people-oriented art space.